About Mozilla Add-ons

 - Make your own add-on.
 We provide free hosting and update services and can help you reach a large audience of users.

-- If you have add-on development experience, become an editor!
-Our editors are add-on fans with a technical background who review add-ons for code quality and stability.
+- If you have add-on development experience, become an Add-on Reviewer!
+Our reviewers are add-on fans with a technical background who review add-ons for code quality and stability.

 - Help improve this website.
 It's open source, and you can file bugs and submit patches.
 GitHub contains all of our current bugs, legacy bugs can still be found in Bugzilla.